2 Introduction to Machine Learning

-ML is about building an algorithm that can perform a certain tasks.
-The general steps in an ML are:
+Machine Learning (ML) is about training an algorithm that can perform certain tasks.
+The general steps to get the trained model include:

 2. Establish something that should be done with such data (= task)

-3. Find an algorithm that can perform the task
+3. Find an (ML) algorithm that can perform the task

 4. Operationalize the goal by an error metric (=loss) that is to be minimized